 College internship success story: Victoria Whyte

-In the mid 2000s, I wrote a series of college internship success stories describing how eight recent college graduates leveraged their college internships into full-time jobs.
+In the early to mid 2000s, I wrote a series of college internship success stories describing how eight recent college graduates leveraged their college internships into full-time jobs.
 In 2024, I decided it would be fun to revisit these stories and see how the internships set the stage for their future career development.
 Much of their career advice is relevant for remote-first careers.

 From PR and Social Media Intern to Account Director

-Victoria, what college did you attend?
+Ms. Whyte, what college did you attend?

 University of British Columbia (UBC), Vancouver, Canada